-In the product development stage, the Group is committed to the adoption of automated and advanced technologies to increase the level of precision and reduce production scrap.
-During the year, the Group's manufacturing facilities implemented waste and emission reduction measures using different equipment according to their individual conditions:
+In the product development stage, the Group is committed to the adoption of automated and advanced technologies to increase the level of precision for reduction of production scraps.
+During the year, the Group's manufacturing facilities implemented waste reduction measures using different equipment according to their individual conditions:

-- Computer-based cutting table
+- Automated computerised cutting table

 - Automated cutting machine

-- Cotton template cutting machine
+- · Cotton template cutting machine

-During the year, the Group carried out waste sorting in each manufacturing facility and collected data via online platforms to systematically manage and dispose of waste.
+During the year, the Group carried out waste sorting in each factory and collected data via online platforms to systematically manage and dispose of waste.

-Analysed by weight, hazardous wastes generated by the Group's operations comprise mainly discarded chemical containers, machine oil, scrap light tubes, waste active carbon and contaminated rags.
-Non-hazardous waste include scrap fabric, scrap cotton, paper waste, plastic waste (including plastic bags, plastic cores and plastic plates) as well as domestic waste (including kitchen waste).
-Statistics on the weight and emission intensity of waste generated during the reporting year is shown in the table below:
+In terms of weight, hazardous wastes generated by the Group's operations comprise mainly discarded chemical containers, machine oil and scrap light tubes.
+Non-hazardous wastes include scrap fabric, cotton waste, paper waste, plastic waste (including plastic bags, plastic cores and plastic plates) as well as domestic waste (including kitchen waste).
+Statistics on the weight and emission intensity of waste generated during the reporting year are shown in the table below:

-Annual emis sion volume Type of Waste 2021 2020 Hazardous waste (tonne) 8.54 4.06 Non-hazardous waste (tonne) 1,596.27 1,997.40 Annual production volume (piece) 23,111,115 20,903,779 Emission intensity of hazardous waste (per production unit) (gram/piece) 0.37 0.19 Emission intensity of non-hazardous waste (per production unit) (gram/piece) 69.07 95.55
+Annual emis ssion volume Type of Waste 2022 2021 Hazardous waste (tonne) 6.53 8.54 Non-hazardous waste (tonne) 1,544.96 1,596.27 Annual production volume (piece) 24,958,284 23,111,115 Emission intensity of hazardous waste (per production unit) (gram/piece) 0.26 0.37 Emission intensity of non-hazardous waste (per production unit) (gram/piece) 61.90 69.07

-3.1.1.2 Wastewater Management
+3.1.2.2 Wastewater Management

-Wastewater discharged by the Group's factories comprises mainly domestic wastewater and industrial wastewater generated from the printing processes at selected factories.
-Wastewater treatment and purification facilities have been built.
-Wastewater undergoes pre-processing at the Group's facilities and is subject to monitoring and test to ensure that wastewater discharge does not exceed limits permissible under the laws.
-Wastewater is discharged to sewage treatment plants only after samples passing relevant tests.
+Industrial wastewater discharged by the Group originates mainly from Hubei Factory, where wastewater generated by printing processes is processed through the internal treatment and purification facilities and thereafter subject to monitoring and test to ensure that legally permissible limits are not exceeded before such wastewater could be discharged externally.
+The Group's other factories do not operate highly polluting processes or discharge industrial wastewater and discharged wastewater was comprising of mainly domestic sewage, which undergoes pre-processing at the Company's facilities and is subject to monitoring and test to ensure wastewater discharge does not exceed stipulated limits.
+Wastewater is discharged to sewage treatment plants only after samples pass relevant tests.

-3.1.1.3 Exhaust Air Management
+3.1.2.3 Exhaust Air Management

 The Group manages emissions of air pollutants in accordance with government regulations.
 Filtration devices are installed on ventilation ducts and compliance tests on such ventilation ducts are conducted regularly to ensure that the filtered exhaust gas is in compliance with relevant emission standards.
-During the year, the Group's manufacturing facilities used the following equipment of different types to avoid air pollution according to their individual conditions:
+During the year, the Group's factories used different types of equipment as follows to avoid air pollution according to their individual conditions:

-- Filtration devices using active carbons and negative ionic high-pressure technologies - Photocatalytic oxidation equipment for decomposing volatile organic compound - Electrostatic exhaust purifier installed at the ventilation duct of the cafeteria - · Laser exhaust ultraviolet photolysis
+- Filtration devices using active carbons and negative ionic high-pressure technologies - Photocatalytic oxidation equipment for decomposing volatile organic compound (VOC) - Electrostatic exhaust purifier installed at the ventilation duct of the cafeteria - Ultraviolet laser photolysis of exhaust

-Moreover, at appropriate venues electricity is used to substitute natural gas to provide energy for relevant equipment in order to reduce direct exhaust emission from natural gas consumption.
+Moreover, at appropriate venues, electricity is used to substitute natural gas to provide energy for relevant equipment in order to reduce direct exhaust emission from natural gas consumption.

-3.1.1.4 Strategy for Reducing Greenhouse Gas ("GHG") Emission
+3.1.2.4 Strategy for Reducing Greenhouse Gases (GHG) Emission

 Apart from exhaust emission generated in the production process, GHG is also generated in the consumption of transport fuel and municipal electricity supply in the Group's operations.
-Hence, the Group adopted proactive measures during the year to reduce GHG emission:
+Hence, the Group adopted the following measures during the year to reduce GHG emission in addition to formulation of the aforesaid environmental targets:

-- Reducing the deployment of corporate vehicles and encouraging the use of public transport to control fuel consumption - Enhancing management of lighting by prohibiting the switching on of lights in areas where work has not yet started - Enhancing maintenance of air-conditioning temperature - Increasing the efficiency of machinery utilisation - · Increasing the use of video conferences and reducing business trips
+- Reducing the deployment of corporate vehicles and encouraging the use of public transport to control fuel consumption - Enhancing management of lighting by prohibiting the switching on of lights in areas where work has not yet started - · Enhancing control of air-conditioning temperature - · Increasing the efficiency of machinery utilisation - · Increasing the use of video conferences and reducing business trips